fwupd/fwupd/docs/tutorial.md

 ## Debugging tips

-The most important rule when debugging is using the `--verbose` flag when running fwupd or fwupdtool.
-Besides that, there are many environment variables that allow some debug traces to be printed conditionally, for example: `FWUPD_PROBE_VERBOSE`, `FU_HID_DEVICE_VERBOSE`, `FWUPD_DEVICE_LIST_VERBOSE` and many other plugin-specific envvars.
+The most important rule when debugging is using the `--verbose` and duplicate `--verbose` flag when running fwupd or fwupdtool.

 ### Adding debug messages